np-overflow/hacknflag-writeups/binary/source-code/README.md

 Then navigate to the extracted folder and you should see the give-me-the-flag file.

-Running `$ file give-me-the-flag` would tell us that it is a data file.
+Running `$ file give-me-the-flag` would reveal that it is a data file.

-We can simply open the file and look for the flag using `$ strings give-me-the-flag | grep HNF`
+Simply open the file and look for the flag using `$ strings give-me-the-flag | grep HNF`

 ## flag